The Nose or the Conspiracy of Mavericks: Themes

 The Nose developed the concept of Russian pictorial realism.
 As Khrzhanovsky stated, Gogol is one of the founders of realism and surrealism.
 Therefore, the creators of the film tried to evoke the Russian avant-garde semblance to the original work for the animated film.
 The film tried to re-order the discordant chronological events in the same way a museum orders the culture and heritage "into a coherent, intelligible whole."
 Without limited to the space and time of historical discontinuity, the film uses the cinematic space to join creative forces of history into a polyphony medium.

 The director states the film is a can be categorized as an auteur artistic exposition film.
 The film is intended for an educated audience who understands the relations of the government and culture over the decades.
 The director also states the film has can't be limited to one genre.
 The film has the elements of drama, musical, and biographical film.

 The film explores politics and history through animation.
 The events described are based on real life events.
 The character Nose depicted as a living monument, is developed as a totalitarian symbol.
 A review noted the separation of the Nose from its owner is denoted as a means for a new frontier for direction.
-The face of Major Kovalev becomes flat as a pancake after the separation that becomes an allegory to possibilities for new point of reference.
+The face of Major Kovalyov becomes flat as a pancake after the separation that becomes an allegory to possibilities for new point of reference.
 The film's conflict explores the Nose and in general the oppression of the arts during the initial years of the Soviet Union by the reference to the editorial Muddle Instead of Music written by the leader of the Soviet Union, Stalin himself in the Soviet newspaper Pravda.